opendocsg/slw-judgments-backfill/2013_SGHC_146/report.md

 75     I agree with the learned author that for an issue estoppel to apply, the decision on the issue must have been necessary for the decision of the foreign court.
 In HCA 9505, the decision that Dynasty’s case of a collateral agreement “collapsed” was not necessary to the judgment.
 In that case, the Vendors commenced proceedings against Dynasty for the alleged unpaid balance of the Purchase Price of the Sale Shares, and the court ruled in favour of the Vendors.
 The finding of whether there existed such a collateral agreement, as pleaded by Sia in that case (see [71] above), was not necessary for the decision in favour of the Vendors because Dynasty and Sia did not pay the alleged balance of the Purchase Price to either Low or the Remanding Vendors.
 The fact remained that the alleged balance of the Purchase Price was not paid.
 It was not a case where Sia had paid the alleged balance of the Purchase Price to Low and the Remaining Vendors were claiming against Sia because they did not receive any payment from Low.
 Therefore, it was not necessary to the decision to determine whether there was indeed such a collateral agreement for the alleged balance of the Purchase Price to be paid only to Low and not to the Remaining Vendors.

 76     Third, the injustice of not allowing the issue to be relitigated outweighs the hardship of Low in having to relitigate the point.
-I refer in this regard to _Arul Chandran v Chew Chin Aik Victor JP_ [2000] SGHC 111 at [289]−[290] where the judge held:
+I refer in this regard to _Arul Chandran v Chew Chin Aik Victor JP_ <span class="citation">[2000] SGHC 111</span> at [289]−[290] where the judge held:

 289\.
 Firstly I observe that there are three fairly strict requirements to be satisfied before the estoppel can arise.
 On occasions, these requirements have been narrowly construed, where for